The Hanging Man Tarot Card Meanings & Combinations

 Hanged Man Tarot Card Meanings

-Perhaps it is the title, but people often feel uncomfortable and expect the worst when confronted by this card but, generally, I find it creates delays, a sense of being in limbo, which can be frustrating if you’re trying to forge ahead.
-Although, this is the point of The Hanging Man, so he seems something of a conundrum, yet within itself, the card also offers a message of advice on how to proceed.
+Perhaps it is the title, but people often feel uncomfortable and expect the worst when confronted by this card but generally I find it creates delays, as life becomes suspended with events seemingly frozen in time, which often feels challenging.
+Although this is the point of The Hanging Man, so he presents something of a conundrum, yet within itself, the card also offers a message of advice on how to proceed.

 The image of the Hanging Man is often likened to the story of the Norse God, Odin, who voluntarily hung upside down from the world tree for nine days and nights without sustenance, sacrificing himself to receive enlightenment; the ritual death and rebirth a shaman undertakes, and in return perceived the mystery of the runes.

 Some readers relate this card to the sign of a traitor, as in Renaissance Italy these were punished in a pose similar to an inverted crucifixion known as pittura infamante, (meaning, defaming portrait).

 If reversed or badly aspected, being selfish or unwilling to sacrifice, narrow minded or a locked perspective (blinkered),